-A live performance at the Grand Ole Opry House (Chris Hollo/Nashville Convention & Visitors Corp)
+A performance at the Grand Ole Opry House (Chris Hollo/Nashville Convention & Visitors Corp)

 The 5-day tour follows the road to Nashville through the twin cities of Bristol, Virginia, and Bristol, Tennessee, home of the Birthplace of Country Music Museum, with a stop at the Patsy Cline Historic House in Winchester, Virginia, on the return trip.

-- Backstage tour of the Ryman Auditorium, dubbed the “Mother Church of Country Music.”
+- A backstage tour of the Ryman Auditorium, dubbed the “Mother Church of Country Music,”

-- Driving tour along Lower Broadway, home of landmarks including the Ernest Tubb Record Shop and Tootsies Orchid Lounge, the legendary honky-tonk that’s a country music institution.
+- A driving tour along Lower Broadway, home of landmarks including the Ernest Tubb Record Shop and Tootsies Orchid Lounge, the legendary honky-tonk that’s a country music institution,

-- Visit to the Johnny Cash Museum, displaying a comprehensive collection of Man in Black memorabilia.
+- A visit to the Johnny Cash Museum, displaying a comprehensive collection of Man in Black memorabilia,

-- Group experience at Hatch Show Print, a working letterpress print shop founded in 1879 that has produced iconic posters for the Grand Old Opry, fairs, circuses, and musical acts.
+- A group experience at Hatch Show Print, a working letterpress print shop founded in 1879 that has produced iconic posters for the Grand Old Opry, fairs, circuses, and musical acts, and

-- Visit to the Tennessee Theatre in Knoxville, the 1928 movie palace that helped launch the career of fiddler Roy Acuff.
+- A visit to the Tennessee Theatre in Knoxville, the 1928 movie palace that helped launch the career of fiddler Roy Acuff.

-- Cost includes bus transportation, lodging, all activities, admissions and fees, gratuities, and meals (4 breakfast, 3 lunches, 3 dinners).
+- Cost includes bus transportation, lodging, all activities, services of a Study Leader and Representative, admissions and fees, gratuities, and meals (4 breakfast, 3 lunches, 3 dinners).

-- Tour departs by bus from the Mayflower Hotel, Connecticut Ave. and DeSales St., NW, with a pick up stop at the Horner Road Commuter Lot, Exit 158B at about 8:30 a.m.
+- Tour meets and departs by bus from the Mayflower Hotel, Connecticut Ave. and DeSales St., NW, with a pick-up stop at the Horner Road Commuter Lot, Exit 158B at approximately 8:30 a.m.

 - Singles registering at the double-room rate are paired (on a nonsmoking basis) if possible, but must pay the single-room supplement otherwise.

-- Detailed information is mailed to registrants about four weeks prior to departure.
+- Detailed information is emailed to registrants about four weeks prior to departure.

 - Registrants may want to consider purchasing trip insurance.